Originally published in 2015.

 And I love the slow cooker version of the butternut squash soup because you can go about doing what yo have to do, especially this busy time of the year.
 And then just load it up right before serving.

 I decided this year not to develop any Holiday baked good recipes because frankly I do not want to eat them.
 I just do not have a huge sweet tooth craving but rather a savoury one.
-Nature’s Path peanut butter chocolate bars and coconut oil fudge in my freezer will suffice for the entire December.
+No bake chocolate peanut butter bars and coconut oil fudge in my freezer will suffice for the entire December.

 This slow cooker butternut squash soup recipe is magical.
 Definitely a staple!
-Absolutely everyone licked their bowls – not too spicy for kids.
+Absolutely everyone licked their bowls – not too spicy for kids, they will also love my healthy chicken wild rice soup (slow cooker or stovetop).
 Enjoy!

 - 1 medium butternut squash (8 cups), cubed